 Studying the pH optimum of an acid-protective chaperone such as HdeB is challenging due to various reasons: (i) aggregation behaviors of even well-established chaperone-client proteins such as citrate synthase differ at acidic pH; and (ii) only few buffer systems work in the pH range between 2-5 and are suitable for both the chaperone of interest and the client protein.
 We decided to use phosphate buffer, although we are aware that this is a non-ideal buffer system under acidic pH conditions.
 However, phosphate buffer was found to be well-suited to characterize HdeA as acid activated chaperone 9,22.
 Aggregation measurements are very sensitive towards changes in temperature or buffer content.
 To eliminate false-positive results, we therefore recommend to always test the influence of chaperone storage buffer on client aggregation (Figure 1, buffer control).
 Sometimes aggregation of the client protein occurs so fast that even the best chaperone might not be capable of competing with the aggregation process.
 It is therefore essential to conduct preliminary tests to find the optimal assay conditions.
-A good example for such a situation is given in our ultracentrifugation experiments where incubation of LDH at temperatures of &gt;42&#176;C is so fast that even the presence of an excess of HdeB does not prevent LDH aggregation.
+A good example for such a situation is given in our ultracentrifugation experiments where incubation of LDH at temperatures of >42ºC is so fast that even the presence of an excess of HdeB does not prevent LDH aggregation.
 In addition, the chaperone/co-chaperone ratio or chaperone/client ratio has to be determined carefully 23.
 We started using a fairly high HdeB:MDH ratio of 50:1 in preliminary experiments and that helped us in identifying pH 4 as the optimal pH for the chaperone activity of HdeB.
 We then continued analyzing HdeB:MDH ratios between 1:1 and 50:1 at pH 4, identifying 25:1 to be the most effective ratio.
 In contrast, HdeA suppressed MDH aggregation as 10:1 chaperone:client ratios 6,9,10,22.
 Thus, we conclude that HdeA, in comparison to HdeB, is more effective in suppressing MDH aggregation as lower chaperone:client ratios were sufficient to completely suppress MDH aggregation.
 Another approach to investigate chaperone-mediated suppression of protein aggregation involve spin-down assays, in which client aggregates are removed by centrifugation and quantified by SDS PAGE.
 This approach is also suited for monitoring the influence of chaperones on protein aggregation in vivo.
 Mutant strains that either overexpress or lack the chaperone of interest are exposed to protein unfolding stress conditions.
 Subsequently, the cells are lysed and soluble and aggregated fractions are separated and quantified 15,16,26.

 For detection of the client-chaperone complex, we applied analytical ultracentrifugation.
 It shall be noted here that based on the experimental setup it is not possible to directly quantify the amount of HdeB and LDH monomers bound in this complex, as both proteins absorb at 280 nm.
 If desired, the stoichiometry of the chaperone-client complex can be determined by separately labeling chaperone and client protein with a chromophore, whose excitation maximum lies within the visible range.
 Alternatively, the stoichiometry of clients to chaperones within complexes can be determined by using native PAGE coupled with quantitative western blot.